 Over 75% Canada’s COVID-19 deaths are connected to long-term care facilities and make up the majority of deaths in B.C.
 Many seniors lost their lives too soon and their families have been left to pick up the pieces.
 This tragedy lays at the feet of for-profit companies because by under-employing workers at low wages in order to maximize profit, care workers were forced to cobble together hours by working at multiple locations.
 As we now know, this patchwork system turned out to be the ideal conditions for the spread of the virus.

 The good news is that repairing seniors’ care in our province has already begun.
 In 2019 the BC NDP transitioned all home support workers – those working in the community – from private contracts back into direct government employment.
 The BCGEU had long called for this change and you can read more about it here.
 This was an important and timely achievement but now we need to do the same in residential care.

 It’s time to take the profit motive out of seniors’ care entirely in B.C. by moving to a non-profit, publicly delivered system in our province.

-Join us in calling on B.C.'s political leaders to phase-out for profit residential seniors’ care in B.C. now.
+Join us in calling on the B.C. government to phase-out for profit residential seniors’ care in B.C. now.